 Student Loans Compound the Problem

 Alright, we can put some of that math behind us, and think about an even bigger problem – the fact that almost two-thirds of all graduates last year had student loans.
 Not only is education costing more, and the return on the investment is decreasing, students are borrowing more than ever to pay for it.
 It just doesn’t make sense.
+That’s why low cost options such as Gwynedd Mercy University are preferred.

 Imagine a Wall Street investment that had a decreasing ROI, and yet people were borrowing money to invest in it.
 It just doesn’t happen.
 And it shouldn’t with educational expenses either, but it is happening, and it is hurting our students and graduates.